blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 Java projects use the HDFS Java library.
-We avoid JVM dependence and so instead use Spotify's [snakebite](http://snakebite.readthedocs.org/en/latest/) library, which includes the Protobuf headers necessary to interact with the namenode directly.
+We avoid JVM dependence and so instead use Spotify's [snakebite](http://snakebite.readthedocs.org/en/latest/) library, which includes the protobuf headers necessary to interact with the namenode directly.

 The library code within Snakebite doesn't support our desired queries, and so we use their protobuf headers to write custom code available